FireflyMigration/firefly-doc/dev-docs/guide/02_UI-Controller/08_Input-Validation/08_Input-Validation-Using-Methods-Exercise.md

-﻿# Exercise - Input Validation using UserMethods and the u Member
+﻿# Exercise - Input Validation using User Methods and the u Member

 1. In "ShowProducts", add an error message if the "ProductName" has less than 3 characters (using the u.Len method).
 Use Trim where needed.